 Pulwama attack: What to expect from NIA’s 5,000 page chargesheet

 New Delhi, Aug 25: The National Investigation Agency is set to file its chargesheet in the Pulwama attack case.
-The chargesheet which would run into nearly 5,000 pages is expected to be filed today in Jammu.
+The chargesheet which would run into nearly 5,000 pages will be filed in Jammu.
+A team of the NIA has reached the Jammu court to file the chargesheet.

 The chargesheet would focus on the attack, which claimed the lives of 40 CRPF jawans.